 (Part 3 of a 3 part series)

-This article, part 3 of this history series, was previously published in the Puslinch Pioneer, 2015 and re-printed here with permission from the author, Marjorie Clark and PuslinchToday
+This article, part 3 of this history series, was previously published in the Puslinch Pioneer, 2015 and re-printed here with permission from the author, Marjorie Clark, and PuslinchToday

-The Huron First Nation called their southern neighbours “Attawandaron”, meaning “People of a slightly different language”.
-The French labelled those same people “Neutrals”, as they remained neutral between the Huron and Iroquois.
+The Huron First Nation called their southern neighbours “Attawandaron”, meaning “People of a slightly different language.”
+The French labelled those same people “Neutrals,” as they remained neutral between the Huron and Iroquois.

-The Attawandaron or Neutrals inhabited dozens of villages in Southwestern Ontario stretching along the north shore of Lake Erie from the Niagara Peninsula to the Detroit River, perhaps as far north as Toronto in the east and Goderich in the west.
+The Attawandaron or Neutrals inhabited dozens of villages in Southwestern Ontario, stretching along the north shore of Lake Erie from the Niagara Peninsula to the Detroit River, perhaps as far north as Toronto in the east and Goderich in the west.

 A semi-nomadic society, the Neutrals lived in villages, which would usually be abandoned after about twenty years.
 When the game, the soil and the wood in an area became depleted, the area would be left to regenerate and the village would relocate to a new spot.
 The largest Neutral village site in Wellington County and perhaps in Ontario, covering thirteen acres, was in the Badenoch section of Puslinch, on the east side of Morriston, lot 32, concession 8.
 The other one situated within the Badenoch area was on lot 28, rear of concession 8, the former McPhee farm.

 In 1615-1623, some of Samuel de Champlain’s men travelled south from Midland to meet the Neutrals and in 1625-1626, Etienne Brulé spent the winter among them.
-A Récollet priest, Father Joseph de la Roche Daillon described them in a letter dated July 18, 1627.
+A Récollet priest, Father Joseph de la Roche Daillon, described them in a letter dated July 18, 1627.
 At the time, there were approximately 40,000 Neutrals Read more

 Archaeology in popular media is frequently portrayed as a treasure hunt.
 Many popular characters perpetuate this image, perhaps most famously Indiana Jones, a professor of archaeology who travels the globe in search of precious artifacts, which he obtains by any means necessary, and at anyone’s expense, with little regard for context beyond the value of the object.
 Although this is a misleading image of archaeology today, in its early years the discipline really was more like treasure hunting than science.
-Sir William Mathews Flinders Petrie is the man responsible for taking the first steps towards making archaeology the scientific discipline it is today.
+Sir William Mathews Flinders Petrie was the man responsible for taking the first steps towards making archaeology the scientific discipline it is today.
 Read more

 Many portrayals of archaeology in popular culture include travelling to remote locations in order to recover artifacts regarded as “treasure”, usually under dramatic and somewhat harrowing circumstances.
 For Greg Hare, the Yukon Territory’s site assessment archaeologist, ice patches are the equivalent of the treasure filled tombs in an Indiana Jones film.